Robin Zeng

 Robin Zeng Yuqun (born 1968) is a Chinese billionaire businessman.
 He is the founder and chairman of the battery manufacturer CATL (Contemporary Amperex Technology), and a vice chairman of the All-China Federation of Industry and Commerce.

-As of 2025, Zeng is worth approximately US$56.3 billion and is the 31st wealthiest person in the world according to both Forbes and the Bloomberg Billionaires Index.
+As of 2026, Zeng is among wealthiest people in the world with an estimated networth of US$63.0 Billion according to Forbes and the Bloomberg Billionaires Index.

 Early life

 Zeng is from Fujian Province.
 He earned a marine engineering degree from Shanghai Jiaotong University, an MSc in electronics and information engineering from South China University of Technology in 2001, and a PhD in physics from the Institute of Physics, Chinese Academy of Sciences in 2006.

 Career

 Zeng worked at a state-owned shipbuilding company in Fujian Province early in his career.
 He later joined an electronic parts factory after graduation where he worked for 10 years.
 He then co-founded Amperex Technology Limited (ATL) in 1999 with two former colleagues.
 The company produced lithium polymer batteries for digital gadgets, including iPhones, according to a Financial Times report in 2018.
 In 2005, ATL was acquired by Japan's TDK, but Zeng continued as a manager for ATL.

 In 2012, Zeng and vice-chairman Huang Shilin spun-off the electric vehicle battery operations of ATL into a new company CATL, which manufactures lithium-ion rechargeable batteries, and became a world leader in the following years.
 In 2017, CATL went public on the Shenzhen Stock Exchange.

 In 2024, CATL ventured into renewable energy, power grids and electrical energy storage systems.